 Athletics have always been a significant part of Ryan's life.
 He played Division I Tennis at the University of Portland, where he earned a Bachelor’s Degree in Business Administration.
 His athletic achievements include completing three marathons, an Ironman Triathlon, and summiting peaks such as Mt.
 Rainier and Mt.
 Kilimanjaro.

 Above all, Ryan values his role as a husband and father.
-He enjoys coaching his son and daughter's sports teams, traveling, and relaxing while watching sports with his family.
-He lives in Seattle, Washington, with his wife, two children, a rescue dog, and a pet tortoise.
+He enjoys coaching his son and daughter's sports teams, traveling, and spending time with family.
+He lives in Seattle, Washington, with his wife and children.